 - (i) Work in excess of eight hours per day except where ordinary hours are extended in accordance with the Hours Clause in this Agreement, in which case it is hours in excess of 10 hours per day. - (ii) For rostered employees Work in excess of 80 hours per fortnight or where hours are worked in excess of 152 hours in each 28 days accounting period. - (iii) Work outside the span of ordinary hours 6.00am to 7.00pm except where agreement is reached in accordance with the Hours Clause in this Agreement. - (iv) Except by agreement, a part-time or casual employee who works on a roster, and where they are instructed to undertake work outside the roster, will be entitled to overtime payments for such time worked. - (v) For a part-time employee, all time worked in excess of their rostered hours on any one day (unless an agreement has been entered into under the part-time clause in this agreement). - (b) For all time worked in accordance with subclause (a) above the following overtime rates will be paid: - (i) Monday to Saturday inclusive time and one half for the first two hours and double time after that; - (ii) Sunday double time; - (iii) Holidays with Pay double time and one half. - (iv) An employee required to work in accordance with a roster will be paid double time for all overtime.
 However, overtime is does not apply where arrangements for a swap of hours have been made between two or more employees at their own instigation.

-- (v) Each days overtime will stand alone. - (c) Unless the period of overtime is one hour or less, an employee before starting overtime will be allowed a paid meal break of 20 minutes paid at ordinary rates.
+Each days overtime will standalone. - Unless the period of overtime is one hour or less, an employee before starting overtime will be allowed a paid meal break of 20 minutes paid at ordinary rates.
 An employer and an employee may agree to any variation of this provision to meet the circumstances of the work.
 No employee will be required to work more than five hours without a meal break. - (d) An employee required to work for more than two hours without being notified on the previous day or earlier that they will be required to work overtime, will be supplied with a meal by the employer.
-Provided that where such overtime work exceeds four hours a further meal will be provided. - (e) The allowances provided for in this Agreement must not be taken into consideration in the calculation of overtime payments. - (f) Except for casual employees, the calculation of the overtime payments provided for in this clause for an employee in receipt of a loading in lieu of sick leave, annual leave and holidays with pay will be based upon the ordinary wage rate contained in this Agreement. - (g) Where there is agreement between the employer and the employee, time off in lieu of overtime may be taken at the penalty rate equivalent.
-Where an agreement is made to take time off in lieu of overtime, the agreement may be concluded by agreement or at the request of either the employer or the employee.
+Provided that where such overtime work exceeds four hours a further meal will be provided. - (e) The allowances provided for in this Agreement must not be taken into consideration in the calculation of overtime payments. - (f) Except for casual employees, the calculation of the overtime payments provided for in this clause for an employee in receipt of a loading in lieu of sick leave, annual leave and holidays with pay will be based upon the ordinary wage rate contained in this Agreement.